2016-2017 Excellence in Counseling Research Grants

 Submission Requirements and Information

 You can download a PDF of the application if you would like to review the form in advance.
-Online applications for Excellence in Counseling Research Grants will be accepted until Tuesday, November 15, 2016 at 5:00 PM EST. Funding amounts will range between $300 and $2500.
+Online proposals were accepted until Tuesday, November 15, 2016 at 5:00 PM EST. The deadline to submit a proposal has passed.
+Funding amounts will range between $300 and $2500.
 All approved grants will be awarded to the researcher(s), and the grant cannot include indirect costs allocated to the university.
 No more than two grants can be awarded to members of the same chapter each year.

 If you are interested in submitting a proposal, you may wish to review previous CSI Excellence in Counseling Research Grant Recipients and Research Summaries